-All pa arts - (a) , (b) and (c) - should be attempted. (a) Answer three of the following questions.
-Use one or two sentences only in each answer.
-Each question is worth eight marks. (i) In which town is The Swaggering Soldier set? (ii) What age does Periplectomenus claim to be? (iii) Who is Milphidippa? (iv) Who says the following and to whom: "Hey you boatman, take your lips hers, confound you"? away from (v) What is the love token given by Acroteleutium to Pyrgopolynices? (vi) Who is Cario?
-(24) (b) (i) (ii) Describe the character of Palaestrio in The Swaggering Soldier .
-In your mention some of the things he says and does.
-Would you agree that Palaestrio does well for himself by the end of the p Give reasons for your answer.
-(24) (c) (i) In Roman comedy what is an 'aside'?
+All parts - (a), (b) and (c) - should be attempted.
+Answer three of the following questions.
+Use one or two sentences only in each answer. (a) Each question is worth eight marks.
+In which town is The Swaggering Soldier set? (i) What age does Periplectomenus claim to be? (ii) Who is Milphidippa? (iii) Who says the following and to whom: "Hey you boatman, take your lips away from (iv) hers, confound you"?
+What is the love token given by Acroteleutium to Pyrgopolynices? (v) (vi) Who is Cario?
+(24)(b) (i) Explain how Palaestrio came to be living in Pyrgopolynices' house.
+(8) Explain how Palaestrio tricks Sceledrus the stupid slave into believing that he had not (ii) seen Philocomasium kissing Pleusicles.
+(8) Explain how Palaestrio tricks Pyrgopolynices into letting Philocomasium go. (iii) (8) (iv) What happens to Palaestrio at the end of the play?
+(8) (c) (i) In Roman comedy what is an 'aside'?
 (6) (ii) What is a stock character?
-Give one example of a stock character from The Swaggering Soldier .
-(6) (iii) What is a scaenae frons?
-(6) (iv) Give two reasons why Roman actors wore masks.
-(6) (8 0 marks)
+Give one example of a stock character from The Swaggering Soldier.
+(6) What is a scaenae frons? (iii) (6) Give two reasons why Roman actors wore masks. (iv) (6) (80 marks)